 When To Visit: Ginkgo trees are one of the last to shed their leaves so the end of October is the perfect time to visit to see them on the ground.
 To see them on the tree, visit in mid-October.

-Haneul Sky Park
+Haneul Sky Park Seoul

 Another natural wonder that you can experience in Korea in October is an ocean of tall silver reeds (Eulalia) gently swaying in autumn winds.
-The best place to see these reeds in Seoul is at Haneul Sky Park, which hosts the Silver Silver Grass Festival in October.
+The best place to see these reeds in Seoul is at Haneul Sky Park, which hosts the Silver Grass Festival in October.
 This festival lets you walk through a maze of reeds, take pictures at the photo zones, and look out over the beautiful Han River below.
-Mindungsan Mountain is another greart place for silver reeds.
+Mindungsan Mountain is another great place for silver reeds.

 When To Visit: Silver reeds are around for most of autumn and any time in October should be a good time to see them at Haneul Sky Park.